pingcap/tidb-operator/docs/design-proposals/2021-05-16-scale-storage-instances-simultaneously.md

 * Call `scaleMulti` to get ordinals to be scaled-out, recorded as A.
 * For all ordinals to be scaled-out in this loop:
   * Call `deleteDeferDeletingPVC` to clean all PVCs with the defer deleting annotation, mark the corresponding original as finished if succeed, otherwise ongoing.
-* Call `setReplicasAndDeleteSlots` to create pod:
+* Call `setReplicasAndDeleteSlotsByFinished` to create pod:
-  * If without asts enabled:
   * Count the __continuous__ finished original beginning from smallest order in A, recorded as c, then the final replicas will be `replicas  + c`.
-  * If with asts enabled:
-    * Calculate replicas and deleteSlots from finished and ongoing ordinals and update the StatefulSet.

 ### Test Plan